Cape Town Gay Travel

 Things Get Quiet After Dark

-You’ll certainly notice that as soon as the sun sets in Cape Town, everyone seems to vanish from the streets.
-This is largely a function of the dramatic drop in temperature and perhaps as a safety precaution.
+Everyone seems to vanish from the streets after sunset.
+This is largely a function of the dramatic temperature drop and perhaps an overall safety precaution.

 This also coincides with the fact that people eat dinner rather early in South Africa.
-If you’re a Spaniard who usually heads to dinner around 10:30 or 11:00 PM, you’ll be in for a surprise!
+If you’re used to eating late, you’ll be in for a surprise!
 Beyond 11:00 PM, most restaurants are closed.

 Weather Forecasts are Usually Wrong